frank26080115/alpha-fairy/INSTRUCTIONS.md

 # Installation Setup on PC

+This is an open source firmware project, it is free for anybody to download and install onto the M5StickC-Plus.
+I do not sell any pre-installed units, so for you to build one of these Alpha-Fairy remotes, you must follow these installation instructions.

 Install [Arduino IDE](https://www.arduino.cc/en/software), version is 1.8.19 or later

 Download a copy of this particular GitHub repo, find the directory called "arduino_workspace".
 From inside Arduino IDE, use the menu bar, File->Preferences, put the path to "arduino_workspace" into "Sketchbook Location".